sgerogia/sgerogia.github.io/_posts/2022-09-12-Chainlink-Oracle.md

 ![Oracle data](../assets/images/chainlink-oracle/oracle-data.png)

-The vanilla use case is "off-chain data ingress":
+The vanilla use case is "off-chain data ingress".
 A smart contract (denoted as *Blockchain*) requests data from an oracle (denoted as *DON*).
 The oracle reaches out to a number of external services to fetch this data.